-There aren't flower fields everywhere in The Netherlands during this season yet we did pass quite a few during our Emerald Waterways river cruise journey to Keukenhof.
-And there happens to be fabulous ones at Keukenhof right near their windmill.
+There aren't flower fields everywhere in The Netherlands during tulip season, yet we did pass quite a few during the land/bus portions of our Emerald Waterways river cruise journey to Keukenhof.
+And there happen to be fabulous ones at Keukenhof right near their windmill.

-You're probably wondering if you can purchase tulip bulbs at Keukenhof Gardens: of course you can!
-They'll even ship them back to home if you like.
+You're probably wondering if you can purchase tulip bulbs at Keukenhof Gardens: of course, you can!
+They'll even ship them back home if you like.
 (Don't forget you cannot bring plants from abroad back into the United States through the airport!)